-Method: No Additional Clocks Required (Normal)

-No special consideration to CLKuWire is required when changing divide value to \leq 25, digital delay value to \leq 12, or when the digital delay and divide value do not change.
-See MICROWIRE timing Figure 8.

-Method: Three Extra CLKuWire Clocks

-Three extra clocks must be provided before $CLKoutX_Y_DIV > 25$ or $CLKoutX_Y_DDLY > 12$ take effect.
-See MICROWIRE timing Figure 9.

-Also, by programming another register the three clock requirement can be satisfied.

-Method: Three Extra CLKuWire Clocks With LEuWire Asserted

-When SYNC_EN_AUTO = 1 the falling edge of LEuWire generates a SYNC event. $CLKoutX_Y_DIV$ and $CLKoutX_Y_DDLY$ values must be updated before the SYNC event occurs.
+- Method: No Additional Clocks Required (Normal) No special consideration to CLKuWire is required when changing divide value to ≤ 25, digital delay value to ≤ 12, or when the digital delay and divide value do not change.
+See MICROWIRE timing Figure 1. - Method: Three Extra CLKuWire Clocks Three extra clocks must be provided before CLKoutX_DIV > 25 or CLKoutX_DDLY > 12 take effect.
+See MICROWIRE timing Figure 2.
+Also, by programming another register the three clock requirement can be satisfied. - Method: Three Extra CLKuWire Clocks with LEuWire Asserted When SYNC_EN_AUTO = 1 the falling edge of LEuWire will generate a SYNC event.
+CLKoutX_DIV and CLKoutX_DDLY values must be updated before the SYNC event occurs.
 So 3 CLKuWire rising edges must occur before LEuWire goes low.
-See Figure 10.

-Initial Programming Sequence

-During the recommended programming sequence the device is programmed in order from R0 to R31, so it is expected that at least one additional register is programmed after programming the last CLKoutX_Y_DIV or CLKoutX_Y_DDLY value in R0 to R5.
-This results in the extra needed CLKuWire rising edges, so this special note is of little concern.
+See MICROWIRE timing Figure 3. - Initial Programming Sequence During the recommended programming sequence the device is programmed in order from R0 to R31, so it is expected at least one additional register will be programmed after programming the last CLKoutX_DIV or CLKoutX_DDLY value in R0 to R5.
+This will result in the extra needed CLKuWire rising edges, so this special note is of little concern.
 If programming R0 to R5 to change CLKout frequency or digital delay or dynamic digital delay at a later time in the application, take care to provide these extra CLKuWire cycles to properly load the new divide and/or delay values.